About the Social Impact Certificate:

 - Ensure all credits are accounted for by the end of March if you’re planning to receive the certificate by the end of this academic year.

 The Social Impact Certificate is designed to encourage each student’s unique goals and priorities.
 Accordingly, students have the flexibility to choose activities and experiences that align with their interests within social impact.

 Students pursuing the Social Impact Certificate must complete (4) Connect credits, (3) Engage credits, (2) Learn credits, and (1) Lead credit in order to gain the 10 credits required for the certificate.
 The table below summarizes each credit category and provides examples of credit-bearing activities.

 *Note, the qualifying activities listed are examples and don’t represent all options available.
 We are open to other options so long as they align with the mission of the certificate.
 If you have questions and/or would like to confirm whether outside activities are eligible for credit, you can reach TFC staff by emailing firstname.lastname@example.org.

 Who can enroll?

 Any current degree-seeking graduate student at Vanderbilt can enroll for the certificate.
-You must be able to complete all requirements before graduation.
+You must complete all requirements before graduation.
 Students interested in pursuing the certificate must complete the Social Impact Certificate Intent to Enroll Form.